 We hold our Santa Barbara Amateur Radio Club meetings at the Goleta Union School District, 401 N. Fairview Ave. in Goleta, right across the street from the Goleta Library.
 Doors open at 7:00 PM and the meeting starts at 7:30 PM.

-Post expires at 1:00am on Saturday April 16th, 2016 but will still be available on Club News page.
+Post expires at 1:00am on Saturday April 16th, 2016 but will still be available in the archives.